Spider570/aqbotdocs/terms.md

 ---
-title: AQWorlds Bot Terms of Service
+title: Terms of Service
 ---

-# AQW Utility Bot Terms of Service
+# Terms of Service

 **Effective Date:** [11/11/2024]